Leonard514/FastPage/_posts/2023-04-09-MCQ2018Reflection.md

 ## Question 58: Crowdsourcing

 As I said before, I watched the MyAP video.
 Other than distributed computing, I also learned about platforms where people can go to upload code and have other people download and modify the code.
 This can facilitate troubleshooting for bugs.
+There are some problems that cannot be solved in a reasonable time regardless of distributed computing, and my failure to account for this issue led to mistakes.

 ## Question 64: Cloud Computing